 Do Seedlings Really Need To Be Repotted?

-Some seedlings will be just fine staying in the seed trays all the way up until you move them outside.
-But others will suffer if left pot-bound in those tiny seed cells for too long.
+Some will be just fine staying in the trays all the way up until you move them outside.
+But others will suffer if they’re pot-bound for too long.

 When To Repot Seedlings